hexanal/fredmercy-blog/src/content/pages/home.md

 template: pages
 ---

+Welcome,

-I'm a dude who builds things.
-Mostly websites and applications.
-But I try to make them the best they can be.
+I'm a dude who builds things, mostly websites and applications.
+This is my homepage.

-I like to build, tinker with, and imagine new things; I live to pleasantly surprise and stimulate people, mostly by creating innovative and pleasant interactions.
+I like to play with new ideas and make them come alive with code; I love to surprise and stimulate people by coming up with innovative and friendly interactions.

+Right now, I work as a developer at [Cossette](https://cossette.com), in beautiful Montréal.
+You can also check out my [résumé](/resume).

 My programming style is loose and flexible and I try to code in whatever I can code in, you know?
-This is my website [(and web log)](/blog), and it's a window into [this dude](/this-dude)'s mind.
+This is my personal website [and blog](/blog), and it's a window into [my mind](/this-dude).